jeff-pow/system-test-plan-manager/README.md

 # System Test Plan Manager

-Program was created as a school assignment in a group of two.
+Program was created as a school assignment.
 It stores information regarding system tests as well as a history of tests that have previously been run, so users can see how their tests have progressed over time.
 It is capable of reading and writing program state to formatted files to preserve program state.